Peter Kay: Music work

-In 2007, Kay followed up the success of "(Is This the Way to) Amarillo" with a cover version of "I'm Gonna Be (500 Miles)", originally by the Proclaimers, also for Comic Relief.
-In 2009, Kay released "The Official BBC Children in Need Medley", an animation featuring over 100 characters including Thomas the Tank Engine, Bob the Builder and Paddington Bear.
-It also featured some of the characters' original voice artists including Bernard Cribbins, Neil Morrissey, Ken Barrie and Ringo Starr.
+In 2007, Kay followed the success of "(Is This the Way to) Amarillo" with a cover version of "I'm Gonna Be (500 Miles)", originally by the Proclaimers, also for Comic Relief.
+In 2009, Kay released "The Official BBC Children in Need Medley", an animation featuring over 100 characters from children's television including Fireman Sam.
 The video was premiered on BBC1 on 20 November 2009.

 Kay returned his support to Comic Relief in March 2011 with a cover version of "I Know Him So Well", re-recorded by singer Susan Boyle and Kay in the guise of Geraldine McQueen from Britain's Got the Pop Factor.
-The video which accompanied the single was also directed by Kay and identically parodied the original video shot for shot.
+The video that accompanied the single was also directed by Kay and identically parodied the original video shot for shot.

 Theatre work

 In February 2007, Kay played director Roger DeBris in the Mel Brooks musical The Producers at Manchester's Palace Theatre for 120 shows.